 More articles Friday 06 March 2015 10:00am

-The internationally renowned British author Kazuo Ishiguro spoke of his struggles to write his first novel in ten years at an Edinburgh International Book Festival event last night, held in front of a sell-out audience at the Lyceum Theatre.
-Ishiguro, author of seven novels including The Remains of the Day and Never Let Me Go, was launching his new book, The Buried Giant.
+The internationally renowned British author Kazuo Ishiguro spoke of his struggles to write his first novel in ten years at an Edinburgh International Book Festival event last night.

 He spoke of his use of a first person narrator in a number of his books where he wishes the reader to eavesdrop on a conversation between the narrator and an imaginary listener rather than the narrator speaking directly to the reader.
 In The Buried Giant he uses the device as a tour guide to the mythical past in which the story is set.
-He disclosed that his first intention had been for the narrator to address an audience which would gradually be revealed to be the dead children, the ghosts of slaughtered innocents, however as the novel progressed this became more obscure and, by his own admission, half-hearted and while traces of the idea were still there he thought it unlikely that many readers would be aware of it.
+He disclosed that his original intention was to have a narrator which would gradually be revealed to be the ghosts of slaughtered innocents, but as the novel progressed this became more obscure and, by his own admission, half-hearted.
+While traces of the idea were still there he thought it unlikely that many readers would be aware of it.

-Nick Barley, Director of the Edinburgh International Book Festival, who introduced Ishiguro announced that, thanks to support from players of People’s Postcode Lottery, this was the first of a series of events where the Book Festival would be bringing authors, books and reading to audiences across Scotland throughout the year.
-The Edinburgh International Book Festival will take place from 15 to 31 August 2015 and the full programme, and ticket sales, will be launched in June.
-More information can be found at www.edbookfest.co.uk.
+Book Festival Director Nick Barley, who introduced Ishiguro to the stage, announced that, thanks to support from players of People’s Postcode Lottery, this was the first in a series of events in which the Book Festival would be taking authors, books and reading to audiences across Scotland throughout the year.